Mark Harrington (HIV/AIDS activist): Current work

-In 2007 he received a $4.7 million grant from the Bill and Melinda Gates Foundation which he used for expanding initiatives to educate AIDS activists in Africa on the dangers and truths of TB, and increase government intervention.
-His work on tuberculosis began in 2002, and continues to present day.
-Harrington hopes to get more emphasis put on tuberculosis as it is characteristically a disease of the poor and marginalized so it has not gotten the same attention as the indiscriminate HIV virus did.
+In 2007, Harrington received a $4.7 million grant from the Bill and Melinda Gates Foundation which he used for expanding initiatives to educate AIDS activists in Africa on tuberculosis (a common AIDS-associated disease on the continent), and increase government intervention.
+His work on tuberculosis began in 2002, and continues to the present day.

-Most recently Harrington worked with New York State Ending the Epidemic Task Force whose goal was to end AIDS in New York by 2020.
+Most recently, Harrington worked with the New York State Ending the Epidemic Task Force whose goal was to end AIDS in New York by 2020.

-He writes papers for journals such as Lancet, PLoS Magazine, and Science.
+Harrington has written papers for journals such as The Lancet, Science and PLOS Medicine.